centre-for-humanities-computing/gospel-ancient-greek/docs/style.md

 ## UPOS Tags

-UPOS tags were tallied up in all fables without removal of any stop words or lemmatization.
+UPOS tags were tallied up in all texts without removal of any stop words or lemmatization.

 <figure>
 <iframe src="../_static/upos_scatter_matrix.html" width="2450px" height="1050px"></iframe>
-<figcaption>Relative Frequencies of Nouns, Verbs and Adjectives in all Fables</figcaption>
+<figcaption>Relative Frequencies of Nouns, Verbs and Adjectives in all Texts</figcaption>
 </figure>

 <figure>